 Ranger Christa Birch Health: 5 Armor Class: Leather.
 Roll: 3-20 Ability 1: Counter: Instead of losing Hit Points, deal 1 damage instead.
 1 Charge.
 Ability 2: Evade: Instead of losing Hit Points, turn roll into a draw.
 2 Charges.
 Perk 1: Agility: +1 to Roll Lower Bound (2-20) Perk 2: N/A. Skills: N/A.

 Priest Edward Bright Health: 6 Armor Class: Cloth.
 Roll: 2-20 Ability 1: Redemption: Reroll, use superior roll.
 2 Charges.
 Ability 2: Evade: Instead of losing Hit Points, turn roll into a draw.
 2 Charges.
 Perk 1: Agility: +1 to Roll Lower Bound (2-20) Perk 2: Stamina: Begin with an additional Hit Point.
 Skills: Medic.

 Q:I have a question, or I would like to provide feedback.
 How do I do that?

 A: Please send Ismond a Website Message and he will get back to you as soon as possible.

-A: No!
-Any roll of 0 or less is always -1 HP unless specifically stated by the DM.
+A: Not normally!
+Any roll of 5 or less is always -1 HP unless specifically stated by the DM.

 A: No!
-Any roll of 25 or greater will result in +3 KOs or damage.
-The only exceptions to this rule include the abilities Barrage, Furor and Overcharge.
+Any roll of 16 or greater will result in +2 KOs or damage.

 Q:How many ways are there to use the Medic ability?